Oct 22, 2021

 |Domain extensions:||Registration price:||Renewal price/year:|

 There are many more extensions to choose from that are not listed here.
 To check out whether the extensions you want are available, simply access our domain name checker.
+You might also want to check out some of the options to get a free domain.

 Once you find a suitable option, it is time to register it.
 To register a domain name with Hostinger, click on the Add to Cart button next to your chosen domain.